 To move around the city on a budget, the best option is probably to walk as much as you can.
 It’s enjoyable since the sidewalks are well-maintained and wide.
 Renting a bicycle is also totally recommended !

 Taking the train

 To get to more distant places you can either use a bus or the train.
 The price is similar but it’s much easier to take the train.
 You can check the fare and timetable on Hyperdia.
 You can get pretty much anywhere with the train, but their system is confusing because multiple companies are operating in the same city.
 Transferring from a line to another is not an easy task, and you might have to get two tickets if you want to do so.
-Hyperdia will be your best friend !
+Hyperdia will be your best friend for planning purposes !

 Taking the bus

 Taking the bus can be slightly unsettling at first because of the way it works.
 You enter from the back and get a ticket from a machine.
 You have to exit by the front door, first insert your ticket in the machine.
 It will tell you the correct fare to be paid depending on the distance you traveled.
 You can pay with cash or with an appropriate transportation card.
 I thought that was kind of like paying a parking lot.